-Pha Tad Ke, June 2010 PHA TAD KE - TODAY AND TOMORROW

-Pha Tad Ke Botanical Garden is located on the Mekong River, 15 minutes by boat from the centre of town.
+Pha Tad Ke, June 2010 PHA TAD KE - TODAY AND TOMORROW Pha Tad Ke Botanical Garden is located on the Mekong River, 15 minutes by boat from the centre of town.
 It lies two kilometers from the village of Ban Chan, between the river and rice paddies.
 It is an exceptional site.
-On the former hunting grounds of the Viceroy of Luang Prabang, the Pha Tad Ke Botanical Garden nestles at the base of the Pha Tad Ke cliffs.
-Area: 14 hectares 25 hectares of reserved forest on the mountain Construction of the garden over five years Opening planned for 2015 At the instigation of Rik Gadella, the first work began in 2008 on the clearing of the site and development of the concept for the master plan.
-Today, a team of 30 gardeners is working to prepare the site.
-In 2010, a five-year agreement was signed with the National University of Laos and the Royal Botanic Garden of Edinburgh facilitating the formation of a team of gardeners and botanists as well as for the collecting of plants, which began in the first months of 2011.
+On the former hunting grounds of the Viceroy of Luang Prabang, the Botanical Garden nestles at the base of the Pha Tad Ke cliffs.
+Area: 14 hectares 25 hectares of reserved forest on the mountain Opened to the public in November of 2016.
+At the instigation of Rik Gadella, the first work began in 2008 on the clearing of the site and development of the concept for the master plan.
+Today, a team of 40 locally trained gardeners are working onsite alongside botanists and ecologists, and we conduct regular field trips with international partners.
 Rik Gadella was born in Aruba, in the Caribbean, in 1964.
-After
+After studying philosophy, he established in Amsterdam a publishing

 Rik Gadella

 The Founder

-studying philosophy, he established in Amsterdam a publishing house called Picaron Editions, devoted to works of philosophy, poetry and art.
-He worked with a number of writers and artists, notably Jean-Charles Blais, Mel Bochner, James Brown, Markus Lupertz, Robert Mangold, Jose Maria Sicilia, Bob Wilson, etc. A dedicated and hard-driving organizer, he founded and directed internationally acclaimed art fairs, including Paris Photo, ArtistBook International, 20th Century Design and Parcours des Mondes.
+house called Picaron Editions, devoted to works of philosophy, poetry and art.
+He worked with a number of writers and artists, notably Jean-Charles Blais, Mel Bochner, James Brown, Markus Lupertz, Robert Mangold, Jose Maria Sicilia, Bob Wilson, etc. A dedicated and hard-driving organizer, he founded and directed internationally acclaimed artfairs, including Paris Photo, ArtistBook International, 20th Century Design and Parcours des Mondes.
 In 2007, he visited Laos, and had a revelation.
 "Who would have thought that a week's stay in Laos would have turned my life around so much that I'd end up moving to the other side of the world, into a country and a culture that I knew nothing about, to launch myself on a completely new path and a huge adventure.
 Here I am in Luang Prabang, one of the most fascinating places on earth.
 And, I also have the privilege of working with amazing people on the discovering and classifying of an exceptional flora for the creation of the first botanical garden in Laos."
 Thus the project of a botanical garden took shape with the necessity of setting up a research centre worthy of the name.
 This decision required rigorous scientific work and the valuable input of committed partners.

-For Rik Gadella, it is vital to make known the extraordinary but little-recognized biodiversity of Laos and that Pha Tad Ke is also involved in a dynamic education process and in the promotion of responsible eco-tourism.
+For Rik Gadella, it is vital to make known the extraordinary but little-recognized biodiversity of Laos and that Pha Tad Ke is also involved in a dynamic education process and in the promotion of responsible ecotourism.

 Why help Pha Tad Ke?